RobinAnne/SimplePython3DMoleculeRenderer/readme.md

 # Read Me
-This private repository is only meant for demonstration purposes.
+This repository is only meant for demonstration purposes.
 Please do not distribute.

 ## Features
 * Parses molecular data files from 3DChem or MolView